 This programme involves 17-25 year olds in volunteer workcamps restoring heritage sites.
-It offers training and connects to local 'back-to-work' structures.
-What the Jury liked about this submission was that "This programme uses heritage as a means to include marginalised young people by offering opportunities to participate in active, inter-cultural volunteering work.
-The way it is aligned with existing social and economic support structures increases its impact and ensures longevity."
+It offers training and connects to local existing social and economic support structures to increase impact and ensure longevity.

 'Open House' Winner: The National Trust of Guernsey (Restoration of Les Caches barn)